raki-krishnan/recipes-analysis-ml/README.md

 ## **Framing a Prediction Problem**

 After that interesting EDA, I decided to shift gears.
 I decided to predict the 'calories' column of my recipes dataframe.
-This is a supervised learning regression problem because calories is a numeric variable.
+This is a supervised learning regression problem because calories is a quantitative variable.
 I am getting my wisdom teeth taken out soon, and am going to need to eat a lot of soup in the following days.
 To make it more interesting, I decided to specifically <span style="color: limegreen;">predict the 'calories' column for soup recipes</span>.

 I determined which recipes were soup recipes by filtering my dataframe based on the name of the recipe including the substring "soup".
 Below is the line of code showing how I did it: